COVID-19 Closure FAQs

 Provided below are answers to questions you may have over our current closure.
 Should you have additional questions, or these do not answer your question well enough, please reach out to us via email, phone, or our live chat.

 Borrowing and Returns During the Closure

 - Will I get overdue fines?

-- Should I/How do I return materials while the library is closed?
+- Should I - or how do I - return materials while the library is closed?

 - Please keep items you've borrowed until we reopen or announce other options.
 Due dates for digital collections still apply and will simply automatically expire and be returned.

 - What happens if an item is already overdue?

 - When we can we are renewing all of your items out; they will be due on June 15.
 We are waiving all late fees.

 - What will happen with holds I was to pick up?